Fort Smith, Northwest Territories: Attractions

 Fort Smith is the home of the Northern Life Museum and the museum ship Radium King.
 Wood Buffalo National Park can also be accessed from Fort Smith.

 Every year the South Slave Friendship Festival, a music and arts festival, occurs in Fort Smith, usually in August.
 Musicians and artists from across the Northwest Territories and many other faraway places come to interact with other artists and show off their talents to the public.

-Many tourists come to see the world-class Slave River and many kayakers try its rapids.
+Many tourists come to see Slave River, where many kayakers also attempt to kayak the rapids of Slave River.

 Fort Smith Mission Park is a popular tourist attraction featuring historic buildings and a grotto from the Oblate Catholic Mission.

 In the summer months, pelicans can be seen nesting on the various rapids near Fort Smith.
 Whooping cranes, an endangered species, also nest in the area during the summer and can be viewed via air charters as ground access is prohibited.